CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

-# Configure the Azure Cosmos DB for NoSQL SDK for offline development
+# Lab 04: Configure the Azure Cosmos DB for NoSQL SDK for offline development

 ### Estimated Duration: 60 Minutes